ECCC-MSC/open-data/docs/msc-data/nwp_naefs/readme_naefs_en.md

 ### How to access the data

-These data are available on the data server services [MSC Datamart](../../msc-datamart/readme_en.md) and the web services [MSC GeoMet](../../msc-geomet/readme_en.md) respectively :
+This data is available on the [MSC Datamart](../../msc-datamart/readme_en.md) data server service:

 * [XML data available on the MSC Datamart](readme_naefs-datamartxml_en.md)